 “These analyses in ulcerative colitis and Crohn’s disease expand the body of data for STELARA and give us insight into treatment sequencing and persistence rates, which are important when assessing biologic therapy options for patients.
 The data are informative because patients with inflammatory bowel disease can demonstrate a short-term clinical response and improvement with therapy and then lose response,” said Jan Wehkamp, M.D., Vice President, Gastroenterology Disease Area Leader, Janssen Research & Development, LLC.
-“Janssen is committed to conducting analyses that provide additional insight when treating patients with inflammatory bowel disease.”
+“Janssen is committed to with inflammatory bowel disease.”

 a.
 A hybrid model with decision tree for induction and a Markov cohort model for maintenance was developed to assess clinical efficacy of STELARA therapy when used 1st, 2nd, or 3rd line.
 Transition probabilities for remission, response and surgery were derived from randomized controlled trials, network meta-analysis, and the literature.
 Full details are available in the poster.1

 About (P0540): Identifying the Optimal Treatment Sequence for STELARA in Treatment Algorithms for Advanced Therapies in UC1